 Addressing issues around water resilience is a key part of your future demand and risk analysis.

-The resources and support offered by centres such as the NRIC can help in this analysis, planning and any subsequent investment to address the issues.
+The resources and support offered by centers such as the NRIC can help in this analysis, planning and any subsequent investment to address the issues.

 PHOTO CREDIT: “Rocky Mountain National Park” by U.S. Department of the Interior via Facebook Page